josephclifford/Jokes-from-icanhazdadjoke.com/README.md

 # Jokes-from-icanhazdadjoke.com
-Basic UI which you can get a random joke or search for jokes with one or many key words.
+Basic UI which you can get a random joke or search for jokes with one or many keywords.
 It highlights the words found and brings back up to 30 jokes categorized by Short (&lt;10 words), Medium (&lt;20 words), Long (>= 20 words).